Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player: Introduction

-An open question, raised by \cite{saranurak2019expander}, was whether one can adapt the technique of the cut-matching strategy of OSVV to improve the decomposition obtained by SW.
-A major obstacle is how to perform an OSVV-like spectral analysis under the conditions of SW and R\"acke where we lose vertices throughout the process and need to bound the near-expansion of the final piece.
+An open question, raised by SW, was whether one can adapt the technique of the cut-matching strategy of OSVV to improve their decomposition.
+A major obstacle is how to perform an OSVV-like spectral analysis when we lose vertices throughout the process and need to bound the near-expansion of the final piece.
+This is challenging as the analysis of OSVV is already somewhat more complicated than that of KRV: It uses a different lazy random walk and a subtle potential to measure progress towards near expansion.
+Moreover Cheeger's inequality is suitable to show high expansion but the object we are targeting is a near expander.

-In this paper we answer this question affirmatively.
-We present and analyze an expander decomposition algorithm with a cut-player similar to the one of OSVV.
-This, almost immediately, improves the result of SW and gives a randomized algorithm for computing an $(\phi, \log^2 n)$-expander decomposition in $O(m\log^7 m + \frac{m \log^4m}{\phi})$ time (see Theorems~\ref{theorem:our_cut_matching} and~\ref{theorem:expander_decomposition_new}).
-This running time is nearly linear if $\phi\ge\frac{1}{\poly(\log m)}$, and the number of inter-cluster edges is off by an $O(\log m)$ factor from the best possible.
+{\bf Our contribution:} In this paper we answer this question of SW affirmatively.
+We present and analyze an expander decomposition algorithm with a new cut-player inspired by OSVV.
+This improves the result of SW and gives a randomized $\tilde{O}(m/\phi)$ time algorithm for computing an $(\phi, \phi\log^2 n)$-expander decomposition (Theorem~\ref{theorem:our_expander_decomposition}).
+This brings the number of inter-cluster edges to be off only by $O(\log n)$ factor from the best possible.

-As noted above, OSVV used a more sophisticated random walk to get their improved results.
-In the expander decomposition setting, the subset of the vertices on which the game is played shrinks in every iteration by removing from it unbalanced cuts.
-Therefore, a crucial difficulty that we had to overcome is generalizing OSVV's spectral-oriented approach to the case where the vertex set shrinks.
-Another important step is to show that at the end of the algorithm the set we are left with is a near $\phi$-expander.
-This required a certain kind of an extension of Cheeger's bound to our specific setup.

-Expander decomposition algorithms have been used in many cutting edge results, such as directed/undirected Laplacian solvers~\cite{spielman2004nearly,cohen2017almost}, graph sparsification~\cite{chu2020graph,chuzhoy2020deterministic}, distributed algorithms~\cite{chang2020deterministic}, and max flow algorithms~\cite{kelner2014almost}.
-Expander decomposition was also used \cite{chuzhoy2020deterministic} (in the deterministic case) in order to break the $O(\sqrt{n})$ dynamic connectivity bound and achieve an improved running time of $O(m^{o(1)})$.
-It was also used in the recent breakthrough result by Chen et al.~\cite{chen2022maximum}, who showed algorithms for maximum flow and minimum cost flow in almost linear time.